AML Policy

 Prohibition from “Tipping off”

-Employees (permanent and temporary) are prohibited (should maintain strict confidentiality) from disclosing the fact that a Suspicious Transactions Report or related information of a Customer/ prospect is being reported or provided to the LEA.
+Employees (permanent and temporary) are prohibited (should maintain strict confidentiality) from disclosing the fact that a suspicious transactions report or related information of a Customer/ prospect is being reported or provided to the LEA.

 eRecord Keeping

-Transact Bridge will maintain the records (either in electronic or in paper form) of types of transactions mentioned under Rules 3 and 4 of PMLA Rules 2005 and the copies of the Suspicious Transactions reports submitted to LEA’s as well as those relating to the verification of identity of customers for a period of 5 years in order to enable Transact Bridge to comply swiftly with information requests from the competent authorities.
+Transact Bridge will maintain the records (either in electronic or in paper form) of types of transactions mentioned under Rules 3 and 4 of PMLA Rules 2005 and the copies of the suspicious Transactions reports submitted to LEA’s as well as those relating to the verification of identity of customers for a period of 5 years in order to enable Transact Bridge to comply swiftly with information requests from the competent authorities.
 Such records shall be sufficient to permit reconstruction of transactions if necessary, as an evidence for prosecution of criminal activity.
 Transact Bridge will retain the records of those contracts with the Merchants, Remitted funds for a period of at least 5 years after that settlement.
 Records pertaining to all other transactions, (for which the Company is obliged to maintain records under other applicable Legislations / Regulations / Rules) the Company will retain records as provided in the said Legislations / Regulations / Rules but not less than 5 years from the date of end of the business relationship with the Merchant.

 The Designated Director/ Compliance Officer and staff assisting in execution of AML guidelines should have timely access to Merchant identification data, other KYC information and records.